 \subsubsection{Additional Investigation of MaxCombo Test}

-We have further investigated the properties of the MaxCombo test in extreme scenarios such as {\em strong null} ~\cite{MagirrBurman2018, FreidlinKorn2019} and {\em severe late crossing}.
+We have further investigated the properties of the MaxCombo test in extreme scenarios such as {\em strong null} (~\cite{MagirrBurman2018, FreidlinKorn2019}) and {\em severe late crossing}.
 A {\em strong null} scenario refers to a situation when the survival distribution of treatment group is uniformly inferior to the control group (i.e., $S_{C}(t) \; \geq \; S_{T}(t)$ for all $t$).
 Two different {\em strong null} scenarios are considered here.
-The First scenario is from the Magirr and Burman 2019 ~\cite{MagirrBurman2018} paper and referred as {\em strong null 1}.
-We have also explored another extreme scenario ( referred as {\em strong null 2}) which is adopted from the Freidlin and Korn 2019 ~\cite{FreidlinKorn2019}.
+The First scenario is from the ~\cite{MagirrBurman2018} paper and referred as {\em strong null 1}.
+We have also explored another extreme scenario ( referred as {\em strong null 2}) which is adopted from the ~\cite{FreidlinKorn2019}.
 For the {\em severe late crossing} scenario, the treatment group shows a late and marginal survival benefit over the control group which makes the overall treatment effect clinically questionable.
 Each scenario is evaluated with 20,000 iterations.
 This half-width of the simulation 95\% confidence interval for 2.5\% type-I error and 80\% power are 0.002 and 0.0055 with 20,000 iterations.
 This level of precision is considered sufficient to understand the simulation results.